AFRICAN AMERICAN HERITAGE WALKING TOUR OF CAPE MAY

 Join CCA’s Community History Committee on a trolley tour of the places where escaped slaves sought refuge and help to continue their journeys to freedom.
 Hear the stories and visit some of the places connected with the Underground Railroad, including: a look at the Owen Coachman House; a walk in an historic cemetery where our earliest free black settlers are buried; and a glimpse of the summer home of Stephen Smith, a leading businessman, abolitionist and unsung hero of the Underground Railroad.
 Learn how Harriet Tubman found Cape May as a resource for earning money to fund her work.

-TICKETS ARE $15, TOURS WILL RUN FROM 11:00 AM TO 1:00 PM AND THE TROLLEY WILL LEAVE FROM THE washington street mall information booth at ocean street in cape may
+TICKETS ARE $20 for ages 3-12 year and $25 for adults, TOURS WILL RUN FROM 10:15 AM TO 12:15 PM AND THE TROLLEY WILL LEAVE FROM THE washington street mall information booth at ocean street in cape may